-In 2013, the 83rd Texas Legislature amended Tex.
+Under Tex.
 Fam.
-Code § 266.001 to add a definition of a psychotropic medication.
-A "psychotropic medication" means a medication that is prescribed for the treatment of symptoms or psychosis or another mental, emotional, or behavioral disorder and that is used to exercise an effect on the central nervous system to influence or modify behavior, cognition, or affective state.
+Code § 266.001, a "psychotropic medication" means a medication that is prescribed for the treatment of symptoms or psychosis or another mental, emotional, or behavioral disorder and that is used to exercise an effect on the central nervous system to influence or modify behavior, cognition, or affective state.
 The term includes the following categories when used as described by Tex.
 Fam.
 Code § 266.001(7):

 - Psychomotor stimulants;

 - Antidepressants;

 - Antipsychotics or neuroleptics;

-- · Agents for control of mania or depression;
+- Agents for control of mania or depression;

-- Anti-anxiety agents; and
+- · Anti-anxiety agents; and

 - Sedatives, hypnotics, or other sleep-promoting medications.
 Tex.
 Fam.
 Code § 266.001(7).